pamosima/network-mcp-docker-suite/README.md

 #### 3. Optional: Configure Custom Networks

-If you need custom network settings (e.g., for LibreChat integration), copy and modify the network override file:
+If you need custom network settings (e.g., for integration with other applications), copy and modify the network override file:

 ```bash
 # Copy the network configuration template (optional)